MartyMacGyver/memristor-modeling/README.md

 This is not by any means definitive, just an example of the memristor as described in one of the more well-known papers on the subject.

-This was most recently tested successfully with LTspice IV 4.23i
+This was most recently tested successfully with LTspice IV 4.23i and LTspice XVII 2016-08-24 (see install notes).

 http://www.linear.com/designtools/software/#LTspice

-Install the contents of the LTspice_model folder into the corresponding LTspice folders of your installation (e.g. "C:\Program Files\LTS\LTspiceIV")
+Install the contents of the LTspice_model folder into the corresponding LTspice folders of your installation:
+* For LTspice IV: "C:\Program Files\LTS\LTspiceIV" or wherever you installed it at.
+* For LTspice XVII: Careful!
+Even though the install dirs are similar to those in IV, there is a fully copy of `examples` and `lib` in "C:\Users\%username%\Documents\LTspiceXVII", which is currently the only tree XVII reads its libs and examples from!
+Therefore you should put the memristor lib files with the other libs in that tree if the default doesn't work for you (not sure if this is a transient or permanent quirk).

 Simulation:
 * Open `memristor_sim.asc`